 Click here for "SPRINKLER EFFICIENCY: Switching From Brass Could Pay Dividends."
 By Tim Linden, Western Grower & Shipper Magazine

 Combine R2000 Windfighter sprinklers with a Mini Regulator Drain Check (MRDC) for even more precise irrigation.
 An MRDC regulates sprinklers to ensure they deliver a precise amount of water.
 It’s also a drain check with a preset pressure spring that opens only after it reaches a pressure threshold.
 No more sprinkler drool washing out valuable seed.
 An MRDC mounts just below the R2000WF sprinkler and offers a variety of preset pressures.
-Utilizing Windfighters in conjunction with an MRDC on sealed Solid Set systems now allows for automation with 800 Series Control Valves and an 8200 Controller package.
+Utilizing Windfighters in conjunction with an MRDC on sealed Solid Set systems now allows for automation with 800 Series Control Valves and the Nelson Control System.
 This is becoming a common practice with growers that want precise irrigation, short germination cycles, and less labor.